oluwabunmi2/Vochub/README.md

    npm install

 # Running the Project
- - Start the Backend Server
+ - Start the Backend Server;
    cd backend
    npm start
 The backend server will be running at http://localhost:5000.
- - Start the Frontend Application cd frontend npm start
+ - Start the Frontend Application;
+   cd frontend
+   npm start
 The frontend application will be running at http://localhost:3000.